The Cigna Group: Cigna Global Health Benefits

 Cigna Global Health Benefits is a business unit within Cigna.
 The company is headquartered in Wilmington, Delaware, close to Philadelphia.
 Additional Cigna Global Health Benefits operations are located in Visalia, California, and Greenock, Scotland and Shanghai, China and Antwerp, Belgium.
 Sales offices are located in North America, Europe, Asia and the Middle East.

 Products and services

-CGHB global health plans typically include medical, dental, behavioral and disability, as well as business travel and life components.
-Expatriates are defined as employees of multinational companies working outside their home country on short, and long-term international assignments.
+CGHB global health plans typically include medical, dental, behavioral, and disability coverage, as well as business travel and life insurance components.
+Expatriates are defined as employees of multinational companies who work outside their home country on short- or long-term international assignments.
 CGHB maintains its own, in-house international claims platform, and offers a network of physicians and hospitals for its members (including 550,000 in the U.S. and more than 141,000 outside the U.S.).

-Accounting and investor relations

-On February 9, 2005, Cigna elected to adopt in the fourth quarter of 2004 fair value accounting for its stock options in accordance with SFAS No. 123 and to restate prior periods.